AndBobsYourUncle/mqtt_neural_cameras/README.md

 A simple automation using the Motioneye addon's "Motion webcontrol" can be used to automatically stop/start recording based on detections.
 To start, you want to configure Motioneye to record movies based on motion.
 Then create a motion mask that blocks out the entire frame within Motioneye's UI.
 This enables Motioneye to record based on motion events, but because you are masking out the entire frame, then the only way in which it will start recording is if we artificially trigger motion on the camera.

-Your automation can then make an API GET request to:
+Your automation can then make an API GET request to `http://IP_OF_MOTIONEYE_HOST:7999/1/config/set?emulate_motion=on` to start recording on camera 1 in Motioneye.
-`http://IP_OF_MOTIONEYE_HOST:7999/1/config/set?emulate_motion=on`
-to start recording on camera 1 in Motioneye.